Speech Restrictive Laws

 Freedom of expression is the foundation of a democratic society and is essential to virtually all other freedoms.
 Only through the opportunity to hear different perspectives can we formulate our own views to share with others.
 When governments inappropriately limit what can be expressed and when courts restrict unpopular or controversial viewpoints, the public’s right to hear and form their own conclusions is lost, and democracy imperilled.

 The CFE defends free expression rights.
 We promote public discussion of what are justifiable limits on free expression.
 We press for the repeal of antiquated and inappropriate speech restrictive laws, such as blasphemy and criminal defamation, as well as for the repeal of anti-terrorism laws that undermine basic freedoms and democratic rights.
 We advocate for the introduction of anti-SLAPP legislation that effectively prevents the use of civil defamation to intimidate and silence critics.
 We monitor and, where appropriate, seek to intervene in court cases that will shape free expression rights in Canada.

-Sept 1, 2019 - In Toronto, the publisher and editor of Your Ward News have been sentenced in court for promoting hatred against women and Jews.
+July 4, 2021 - In Toronto, the editor and publisher of Your Ward News have lost their appeal to overturn their convictions for promoting hatred against women and Jews.

 - next ›